Defensive Driving at a Construction Site – Here’s Why It Needs Your Attention.

-Driving safety at a construction site remains a prominent safety issue.
-Even years of experience can sometimes not withhold driving errors & workplace incidents.
+Therefore, driving safety at a construction site remains a prominent issue.
+Even years of experience can sometimes not prevent driving errors and workplace incidents.

-To ensure a safe & accident-free site, particularly pertaining to the vehicles & moving equipment used for construction, there are Government rules & regulations that work as the fundamental guidelines.
-They contain the dos and don’ts for driving at a construction site that exist to ensure the driver’s safety, as well as the safety of others on the road, or in this case, the site.
+Government rules and regulations work as fundamental guidelines to ensure a safe and accident-free site, particularly regarding the vehicles and moving equipment used for construction.
+They contain the dos and don’ts of driving at a construction site to ensure the driver’s safety and the safety of others on the road or, in this case, the site.

-Let us begin by understanding what exactly are the challenges, especially pertaining to driving at the construction site.
+Let us begin by understanding the challenges, especially about driving at the construction site.

 Challenges of Driving at Construction Site

-Safety is paramount.
-Whether trucks carry materials to and fro from the construction site or work internally at the site.
-Both these fleets have a significant no. of challenges that they come across while driving on-site, which could lead to serious near misses or accidents.
+Safety is paramount, whether trucks carry materials to and from the construction site or work internally at the site.
+Both these fleets encounter a significant number of challenges while driving on-site, which could lead to near severe misses or accidents.

 • Employing temporary or contract-based drivers without proper training.

-• Skipping toolbox talks with the drivers, failing to make them aware of the challenges on the site as well as the imminent weather changes.
+• The defensive driving toolbox talks with the drivers were skipped, and they were not made aware of the challenges on the site or the imminent weather changes.

-• Improper tracking of the driver’s training sessions.
+• Improper tracking of the construction site driver’s training sessions.

 • Drivers not following the fundamental safety guidelines.